codeinabox/cv/cv.md

 [github.com/codeinabox](https://github.com/codeinabox)

 ## Profile
 Highly motivated and passionate senior full-stack developer.
 University educated with a major in computer science I bring a structured approach to development, employing processes of best practice, object orientated design, test driven development, behaviour driven development and agile iterations.
-I am able to grasp new technologies and legacy systems quickly, driven to do challenging work and passionate about technology outside of working hours, with a history of hack day attendance, volunteering at Code Club and contributing to Stack Overflow, GitHub and the CakePHP Bakery.
+I am able to grasp new technologies and legacy systems quickly, driven to do challenging work and passionate about technology outside of working hours, with a history of hack day attendance, volunteering at Code Club and contributing to Stack Overflow & open source projects.

 ## Technical Skills
  * Bespoke PHP development using frameworks (Zend, BBC Forge, Silex, Symfony, CodeIgniter, Kohana, and CakePHP), and libraries (Twig, Doctrine, and Guzzle)